lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   whole number of SCHC Fragments needed to carry a complete SCHC Packet.
 The SCHC ACK is used to inform the sender if a SCHC fragment in the actual window has been lost or well received.
 Upon an SCHC ACK reception, the sender retransmits the lost SCHC Fragments.
-When an SCHC ACK is lost and the sender has not received it before the expiration of the Retransmission Timer, the sender uses an SCHC ACK request by sending the All-0 empty SCHC Fragment when it is not the last windown and the ALL-1 empty Fragment when it is the last window.
+When an SCHC ACK is lost and the sender has not received it before the expiration of the Retransmission Timer, the sender uses an SCHC ACK request by sending the All-0 empty SCHC Fragment when it is not the last window and the ALL-1 empty Fragment when it is the last window.
 The maximum number of SCHC ACK requests is MAX_ACK_REQUESTS.
 If the MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.